Droids Fight Back Character Event

 We've touched on a few leader prospects that have their own inherent strengths.
-In most cases, you're going to need all 3 of the aforementioned (IG-88, HK-47, General Grievous) to beat the most difficult tier of Droids Fight Back.
+In most cases, you're going to need all three of the aforementioned (IG-88, HK-47, General Grievous) to beat the most difficult tier of Droids Fight Back.
 So with 3 spots taken, who should you be looking at when choosing spots four and five?

 - IG-66 - 66 is an absolute no-brainer to include on any droid squad, let alone this Droid Fight Back team.
 66 has the highest attack rating of the bunch, and his critical chance and critical damage both increase when he has more droid allies (all the more reason to include him in these battles).
 He also can fend for himself better than 88 since he tends to have more armor, hit points and defense.
 His skill adds a bonus attack, which works especially well if 88 is the one delivering the bonus hit.
 Even outside Droids Fight Back, 66 is probably the most well-rounded droid attacker, and he's a good fit for squads with leaders like Captain Phasma, Boba Fett, Chief Nebit, etc.

 - Magnaguard - Magnaguard fills the role of mindless brute on a given droid squad.
 He counters pretty well, lowers opponent damage, and has an AoE attack too.
 So why do I feel so mediocre about him?
 He's crazy slow, and even though he gains speed during the fight, it doesn't make him particularly exciting to have on your squad.
 I do like the visual of him standing beside GG like in the prequels, but that's about it.